parth2545/Parth-Patankar-s-project-portfolio/Bulk email using python/readme.md

 **Step 4** : To get sender's email password , you would need to create and app in your email provider and use the app password for it.( DO NOT USE REGULAR EMAIL PASSWORDS)

+**Step 5** : Fill all the required details.
+Input all the email Ids one by one and sperate them by comma.
+Do no put space in the Ids.
+To protect your account from getting banned we have kept the email limit to 60.
+We recommend you to not send more than 60 emails/day.

+**Step 6** :If you want to attach the file, copy-paste the file location address.Speicify the file name.

+**step7** : Click send to send email.